DISCOVER the Joy of Music at OUR Award Winning MUSIC School

 SINGING, GUITAR AND PRODUCTION

+Pratyul is a music producer and film maker professional.
 Originally a street performer, Pratyul graduated college with a Bachelors degree in computer engineering, studied a diploma in music production and then completed his Masters in audio engineering from the Film and television institute on India, Pune, which is the most prestigious film making and audio school in India.

 Pratyul’s song and ‘Baadshah” was released by T-Series India which is one of the world’s biggest Youtube channels.
 The music video has over 2 million views and continue to rise in popularity.